toradex/flash-analytics-docs/README.md

 ### Flash Analytics Tool Core

-Application that monitors the writes to the flash and the eMMC health status.
+An application that monitors the writes to the flash and the eMMC health status.
 It can monitor overall system writes as well as single application writes.

 ### Flash Analytics Tool Remote UI